retorquere/zotero-better-bibtex/site/content/preferences/_index.md

-## Enable citation key search
+## Regenerate citation key when item changes

-default: `yes`
+default: `no`

-Enable searching on citation keys.
-Slows down startup on very large libraries.
-Requires Zotero restart to enable/disable.
+When true, BBT will overwrite existing keys with new keys after an item changes.

 ## Automatically fill citation key after